Skip to main content

 SourceYear 1Year 2+

-These are net of Recurr platform fees + standard Stripe processing.
-The audit puts these per-dollar deltas through your specific blended rate, baseline 55% migration percentage, and ARR.
-A representative app at $5M ARR with a 22% blended rate sees:
+These are net of Recurr’s fees (3.5% platform fee + 2.5% migration performance fee in Year 1) and Stripe processing at the US baseline + $17 ARPU.
+EU/UK/AU recover proportionally more on web because Stripe processing there is 1.5–1.7%.
+Annual-heavy books recover proportionally more because the per-transaction flat fee amortizes across a larger ARPU.
+The audit puts these per-dollar deltas through your specific blended rate, country-resolved Stripe rate, actual ARPU, baseline 55% migration percentage, and ARR.
+A representative US-based app at 5MARRwitha225M ARR with a 22% blended rate, 17 ARPU sees:

 See the math →